pattama/cta-app-instancedataservice/README.md

 ### General Overview

 #### Overview of Instances Data Service
-Please tell me a little about Job Manager Data Service
+Please tell me a little about Instances Data Service

 #### What are the features that Instances Data Service provide?
 Please check the feature guide for a list of all features provided by CTA.